jomazu/academic-kickstart/content/tutorials/java_fundamentals/_index.md

 <br>

 ## What is a Class?
 A [Class](https://docs.oracle.com/javase/tutorial/java/concepts/class.html) is a place where you define your Methods, it is a container of Methods.
-A Class is a user-defined blueprint that has a set of attributes and behaviors  that define the object they are supposed to represent.
+A Class is a user-defined blueprint (template) that has a set of attributes (variables) and behaviors (methods) that define the object they are supposed to represent.
+Variables or Methods that are part of the Class are referred to as *Members* or *Class Members*.

 <br>